Henri De Toulouse Lautrec Biography | Oil Paintings.

 11-24-1864 Albi, FRA - 9-9-1901 Paris, FRABack to Artist IndexView Artists Paintings

 He played a prominent part in raising the lithographic poster to a recognized art form.
 He worked rapidly and feverishly from life, seldom using posed models.
+Yvette Guilbert Saluant le Public is one of these paintings.
+Toulouse-Lautrec is the illustrator of the fin de siecle Parisian life, dances, shows, nighttime entertainment, lights, theater, laughter, and applause for cabaret stars, dancers, and chansonniers.
+These images were often taken directly from real life and reworked into paintings or colored lithographs.
 He belonged to the artistic milieu in which Impressionists and Post-Impressionists mingled and both schools left their mark on his work.

-Although exhibitions of his work were not well received in his lifetime, Henri de Toulouse-Lautrec is now represented in the major museums of the world as one of the worlds artists.
-In a 2005 auction at Christie's auction house, La Blanchisseuse, his early painting of a young laundress, sold for US$22.4 million and set a new record for the artist for a price at auction.
+Although exhibitions of his work were not well-received in his lifetime, Henri de Toulouse-Lautrec is now represented in the major museums of the world as one of the world's artists.
+His painting La Blanchisseuse (The Laundress), was auctioned in 2005 for US$$22.4 million.

 Artists Influencing Henri de Toulouse-Lautrec: Edgar Degas, Léon Bonnat, Fernand Cormon.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.